 Billing is on a staggered schedule where the bill will generally be sent after the first or only scheduled leaf pickup.
 This enables the city to send all bills before the first of the new year to customers who don't opt out.
 Customers who submit opt-out applications will not receive a bill, unless they don't pass their opt-out validation spot-check.

 Customers who submit an opt-out application and fail the spot check will be billed for the Leaf Day service fee.
 They may also be subject to administrative fees of $15, which may include the costs of the spot check, billing, appeals process, and additional customer service.
 Their bill will be mailed as soon as practicable after their spot-check.

 Yes.
 We've made online bill payment even easier this year.
-To learn more, click here.
+To pay online, have your Leaf Day statement ready and then click here.

 No. Your leaf account number and your water account number are different numbers.
 If you pay your bill through your financial institution, be sure to note the correct account number and billing address for payment of your leaf fee.

 Yes.
 If someone else's car is parked in front of your property on Leaf Day, please ask them to move their car.
 If that is not possible, please do your best to rake your leaves beyond the curb and beyond the car into the middle of the street so that our machines can pick up your leaves.